 - Graves’ disease (hyperthyroidism or thyrotoxicosis)

 - Where the type of nodule is unclear

 It is important that your surgery is performed by an experienced surgeon who regularly performs thyroid operations.
 Do not hesitate to ask the surgeon any questions that are on your mind, such as the number of thyroid operations they perform, any possible complications (including their own complication rates), as well as any alternatives to surgery.
 The medical profession recognises your right to participate in decisions about such an important matter, and you will be asked to give your informed consent before surgery.

 What can I expect before the operation?

-Once you decide to have surgery you will have a pre-operation assessment, which includes thyroid function, calcium, and other blood tests.
-You may also have a chest x-ray, CT scan and/or an electrocardiogram (ECG).
+Once you decide to have surgery you will have a pre-operative assessment, which includes thyroid function, calcium, and other blood tests.
+You may also have a chest X-ray, CT scan and/or an electrocardiogram (ECG).
 Your vocal cords may also be checked.
 The hospital will explain how long you can expect to stay in hospital (usually one to four days), and what to take into hospital with you.

 What happens during the operation?

 The operation is performed under a general anaesthetic.
 Thyroid operations are usually straightforward when performed by an experienced surgeon.
 The main types of thyroid surgery are: